CEN4010Group14/RESTAPI/README.md

-Tutorials:
+# Tutorials
 - https://blog.logrocket.com/build-rest-api-node-express-mysql/
 - https://www.youtube.com/watch?v=SccSCuHhOw0

-Feature Checklist:
-Book Browsing and Sorting
+# Book Browsing and Sorting
 ## Retrieve List of Books by Genre
 - Logic: Given a specific genre, return a list of books for that genre.
 - HTTP Request Type: GET